Karamfil Todorov

 I obtained my PhD in Finance from the London School of Economics in 2020 and joined the Bank for International Settlements as an Economist.

-My research interests are Empirical Asset Pricing, Institutional Investors with focus on ETFs, Macro-Finance, Fixed Income.
 My research has been published in top finance journals like the Journal of Financial Economics and featured in interviews and articles in the financial press including The Wall Street Journal, Financial Times, and Bloomberg.

 Research / Publications